roshankulkarni/node-speed/README.md

 Below is the list of capabilities supported by the Node Speed framework:

-+ Controllers to Handle Inbound Requests
++ Controllers to Handle Inbound Requests (Route Mappings to Controllers)
 + Custom Request Interceptors
-+ Services Layer
++ Services Layer (To Encapsulate Your Business Logic)
 + MongoDB Integration
 + Mongoose Based Data Models
 + Configuration Manager with Support for Multiple Environments